markhmwong/EveryTime/Readme.md

 - Check local notifications

 ### To do
+- when user deletes a step, update notification

-- minor ui adjustments (colours to suit the logo)
+- be able to pause in the recipe detail view
+- UI adjustments
+    - colours on teh buttons
+    - redo the add step/add recipe UI
 - repeat (toggle) (auto reset)
-- pause in recipe view
-- redo the add step/add recipe UI
+- choose sound
+- choose notifications on/off
+App store todo
+up date screen shots